 In many situations, one must detect and assess the extent of corrosion damage without having direct access to the region of interest.
 Indeed, assessing wall loss and pitting on the far side of an aluminum layer is key in a number of situations.

-The present document highlights the capabilities of eddy current array (ECA) technology using a particularly interesting application: corrosion detection in the storage tanks of nuclear power plants.
+This application note highlights the capabilities of eddy current array (ECA) technology using a particularly interesting application: corrosion detection in the aluminum storage tanks of nuclear power plants.
 The following describes how the technology is used to examine this important asset, which plays a critical role in the safe operation of nuclear plants.

 Storage tanks vary in size, shape and material.
 In the current situation, an aluminum tank with a slightly concave floor (approximately 5.2 m (17 ft) in diameter) was in need of inspection.
 As in most cases during in-service inspections, the far side of the aluminum plate was not accessible.
 This called for a solution capable of scanning through the floor plates in an effort to detect and characterize corrosion-related defects such as pitting and thinning.
 An enhanced technique was needed in place of conventional NDT methods such as ultrasonic testing (UT) or single-channel eddy current testing (ECT).

 ECA technology uses several individual coils, grouped together in one probe.
 The coils are excited in sequence to eliminate interference from mutual inductance (something referred to as multiplexing).
-So doing, the coils work together to scan a wider inspection area than conventional ECT probes, which drastically cuts down on the time required to inspect an entire tank floor.
+So doing, the coils work together to scan a wider inspection area than conventional ECT probes.
+This drastically cuts down on the time required to inspect an entire tank floor.

 The absence of couplant, inherent to eddy current testing, is also a natural advantage of the solution over UT.

-The solution developed to answer this challenge consists of three elements — Eddyfi’s Ectane® or Reddy®, compact, rugged, battery-operated ECA data acquisition units; Magnifi®, acquisition and analysis software for graphical display (C-scan), record keeping, and reporting; and, finally, because of the non-linear geometry found in this application, a semi-flexible probe whose active surface could match the tank floor’s geometry.
+The solution developed to answer this challenge consists of three elements — Ectane® or Reddy®, compact, rugged, battery-operated ECA data acquisition units; Magnifi® acquisition and analysis software for graphical display (C-scan), record keeping, and reporting; and, because of the non-linear geometry found in this application, a semi-flexible probe whose active surface could match the tank floor’s geometry.

 The ECA probe developed for the application has a flexible active surface 128 mm (5.04 in) wide adapting to slightly convex or concave geometries.
-The array features 33 coils, distributed in two rows, and uses multiplexing for enhanced performance.
+The array features 33 coils, distributed in two rows.

 The coils, 6 mm (0.236 in) in diameter, are perfectly matched to cover a low-frequency range of 0.6–20 kHz with a central frequency of 5 kHz.
 This design ensures excellent penetration, reaching the far side of the aluminum tank floor.